DevOps for IT Girls - Deploying Like a Queen

 ✅ Makes sure every new server is set up exactly the same way

-🚀 Step 5: Automating Updates (CI/CD)
+Step 5: Automating Updates (CI/CD)

-That’s why we use CI/CD (Continuous Integration / Continuous Deployment):
+This is the whole point of CI/CD (Continuous Integration / Continuous Deployment):

 ✅ You push your new code to GitHub